benchopt/benchopt/README.rst

 These steps illustrate how to reproduce the `L2-logistic Regression benchmark <https://github.com/benchopt/benchmark_logreg_l2>`_.
-Find the complete list of the `available benchmarks <https://github.com/Badr-MOUFAD/benchopt/tree/update-readme#available-benchmarks>`_.
+Find the complete list of the `Available benchmarks`_.
 Also, refer to the `documentation <https://benchopt.github.io/>`_ to learn more about ``benchopt`` CLI and its features.